When should you see an infertility specialist?

 - Can you give me a list of former patients who have undergone similar treatments?

-Deciding to see a specialist means your frustration and anxiety about TTC have reached their highest levels.
-You might be saying to yourself, "What ought to be a beautiful, natural process has somehow become a medical condition that needs treatment.
+Your frustration and anxiety about TTC may have reached their highest levels, and you might be saying to yourself, "What ought to be a beautiful, natural process has somehow become a medical condition that needs treatment.
 It just doesn't seem fair!"
-This is the time to keep your eyes on your goal of becoming a family.
+Yet now is the time to keep your eyes on your goal of becoming a family.
 The journey may be longer and harder than you imagined, but getting the assistance you need can help you reach that dream of pregnancy and parenthood.